Daiwa Infinity MT X45 Review

 Casting & Feel

-Casting & Feel9.7
+Casting & Feel9.6

-The biggest advantage that the Infinity X45 has over its competitors is how the rod casts and feels in your hand.
+The biggest advantage that the Infinity MT X45 has over its competitors is how the rod casts and feels in your hand.
 When partnered with a distance casting reel, it simply casts what seems like miles.

 The way the rod is built, with its anti-twist, HVF technology alongside the large, frictionless rod eyes all contributes to its casting ability.